ECTS

 Description

-Statistical data are becoming ever more massive.
-Before modeling them, it is essential to explore them and reduce their dimensions, losing as little information as possible.
-This is the aim of this course in multidimensional exploratory statistics.
+Statistical data continues to grow in volume.
+Before modeling it, it is essential to explore it and reduce its size while losing as little information as possible.
+This is the objective of this course in multidimensional exploratory statistics.
 Methodologically, the tools used are essentially those of Euclidean geometry.
-Statistical problems and notions will therefore be translated into the language of Euclidean geometry before being treated in this framework.
-The two families of exploratory methods covered in this course are:
+Statistical problems and concepts will therefore be translated into the language of Euclidean geometry before being addressed within this framework.
+The two families of exploratory methods that will be covered in this course are:

-1) automatic classification methods, which group observations into classes and reduce the disparity between observations to the disparity between these classes;
+1) automatic classification methods, which group observations into classes and reduce their disparity to the disparity between these classes;

-2) component analysis methods, which search for the main directions of disparity between observations and provide images of this disparity that can be interpreted in reduced dimensions.
+2) Component analysis methods, which seek out the main directions of disparity between observations and provide interpretable images of this disparity in reduced dimensions.

 Objectives

 Bridge the gap between Euclidean geometry and multidimensional exploratory statistics.
-Build a comprehensive competence in big data table exploration and analysis prior to statistical modeling.
+Build comprehensive skills in exploring large data tables and analyzing them prior to statistical modeling.

-Courses in Euclidean geometry, normed vector spaces and reduction of endomorphisms.
+Course on Euclidean geometry, normed vector spaces, and reduction of endomorphisms.

-Recommended prerequisites: Univariate and bivariate descriptive statistics.
-Good command of matrix calculus.
+Recommended prerequisites: Courses in univariate and bivariate descriptive statistics.
+Good command of matrix calculations.

 Syllabus

-a) Multidimensional data, observations, variables, coding; b) Translations of point clouds into Euclidean metric spaces. c) Need for dimensional reduction: components / classes.
+a) Multidimensional data, observations, variables, coding; b) Translations into point clouds in Euclidean metric spaces. c) Need for dimensional reduction: components/classes.

 Univariate description: